Pen tools

 Connecting shapes

 When you release near an existing line's endpoint, the shapes snap together and merge into one.
-This works with other Freehand or Polygon shapes.
+This works with other Freehand or Line shapes.
 To close a shape, release near your starting point.

 Create shapes by clicking to place connected line segments.
 Use this when you need precise straight edges.